Dynamical Phase Transitions in Periodically Driving 1D Ising Model: The Influence of periodic driving Within the Same phase

-As clarified by time-dependent perturbation theory (see Appendix for details), a periodic perturbation can efficiently drive transitions between energy levels only when its frequency resonates with the intrinsic energy gap of the system.
+As clarified by time-dependent perturbation theory (see Appendix \ref{Sec: A} for details), a periodic perturbation can efficiently drive transitions between energy levels only when its frequency resonates with the intrinsic energy gap of the system.
+In contrast, off-resonant perturbations have negligible effects, leaving the system essentially unchanged.
+For example, to induce transitions between the energy levels of the $k$ mode, whose energy gap is $\Delta_k=2\varepsilon_k$, the driving frequency must satisfy $\omega=2\varepsilon_k$.
 Such resonant driving is necessary for the system to evolve far from its initial state and undergo a DQPT.
-In contrast, off-resonant perturbations have negligible effects, leaving the system essentially unchanged.
-From the energy dispersion $\varepsilon_k =\sqrt{\lambda^2 - 2\lambda \cos k + 1}$, the energy gap $\Delta_k=2\varepsilon_k$ varies over the interval $2|\lambda-1| \leq \Delta_k \leq 2|\lambda+1|$ as $k$ goes from $0$ to $\pi$.
-Therefore, whenever the perturbation frequency lies within this interval, there always exists a critical mode $k_c = \arccos\bigl(\frac{\lambda^2 + 1 - \omega^2/4}{2\lambda}\bigr)$ that triggers the DQPT.
+From the energy dispersion $\varepsilon_k =\sqrt{\lambda^2 - 2\lambda \cos k + 1}$, the energy gap $\Delta_k=2\varepsilon_k$ varies over the interval $2|\lambda-1| < \Delta_k < 2|\lambda+1|$ as $k$ goes from $0$ to $\pi$.
+Therefore, whenever the driving frequency lies within this interval, it can always resonate with the energy gap of some mode--specifically, the critical mode $k_c = \arccos\bigl(\frac{\lambda^2 + 1 - \omega^2/4}{2\lambda}\bigr)$--thereby inducing a DQPT.
+We refer to the frequency range of $2|\lambda-1| < \omega < 2|\lambda+1|$ as the resonant region.
 It should be noted that perturbations with the boundary frequencies $2|\lambda-1|$ and $2|\lambda+1|$ do not induce a DQPT, because the corresponding critical modes are $\pi$ and $0$, respectively.
-In these cases, the Hamiltonians before and after the perturbation commute, so the initial ground state remains unchanged and does not evolve, let alone undergo a DQPT.
+In these cases, the Hamiltonians before and after the perturbation commute, so the initial ground state remains unchanged and does not evolve, let alone undergo a DQPTs.

+Interestingly, this DQPT is governed by a deeper topological mechanism.
+To reveal this mechanism, we focus on the Floquet Hamiltonian: